 Sensory Processing Disorder is a condition where one’s brain has trouble receiving and responding to information that comes through their senses.
 This could include hypersensitivity to light, sound, even certain smells and the way things feel.

-Although many SPD cases are in connection with other disorders such as ADHD or Autism, Sensory Processing Disorders can be diagnosed on its own making it an invisible disability many can’t see.
-Beyond the visible fine motor skills the other baffling behavior typically seen might be categorized by outsiders as “poor discipline” in a child or “bad parenting”.
-SPD meltdowns include tantrums, screaming, crying and even aggression, all of which are typically seen in a poorly disciplined child.
+Although many Sensory Processing Disorder (SPD) cases are in connection with other disorders such as ADHD or Autism, Sensory Processing Disorders can be diagnosed on its own making it an invisible disability many can’t see.
+Beyond the visible fine motor skills, the other baffling behavior typically seen is often miscategorized by onlookers as “poor discipline” in a child or “bad parenting.”
+SPD meltdowns include tantrums, screaming, crying, and even aggression, all of which are typically seen in a poorly disciplined child.

 So what is the difference?
-Well due to this disorder a child’s senses are on complete overload.
+Due to this disorder a child’s senses are on complete overload.
 It’s like a having a 5 o’clock big city traffic jam of information in their brain and they feel trapped.
 Overwhelmed with information, children and even adults with this disorder need to release the buildup in their brain and so they lash out.
 They release all of the stress and anxiety the information has caused and unfortunately many times that is done through physical reactions and emotions.

 Don’t be Offended

-Sensory processing disorders or any disorder with children involving sensory sensitivity can be challenging.
-As a parent of a child with a disorder it’s important to “have the talk” with your friends and family to inform them of all of the challenges they might see your child facing and teach them how they can help.
-Not all SPD conditions are alike and every child receives and responds to information differently.
+Sensory processing disorders (or any disorder with children involving sensory sensitivity) can be challenging.
+As a parent of a child with a disorder, it’s important to “have the talk” with your friends and family to inform them of all of the challenges they might see your child facing and teach them how they can help.
+Not all SPD conditions are alike, and every child receives and responds to information differently.